Click the "Select File" button above, and choose your ATOM file.

 Convert ATOM to another file type

-To convert your ATOM file to another format, you need Feedly or other Web software.
+To convert ATOM feeds to another format, you need Feedly or other Web software.

 Convert a file to ATOM